Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

 #### Author: Kemjika Ananaba

-Customer Analytics is important to run a successful business.
-Sales and marketing resources are finite and expensive, therefore it is important to answer these questions when developing a marketing strategy.
+Customer analytics are important in order to run a successful business.
+Sales and marketing resources are finite and expensive; therefore, it is important to answer the following questions when developing a marketing strategy:

 * Who are our most/least valuable customers?
-* How can we acquire new customers that resemble our most valuable?
+* How can we acquire new customers who resemble our most valuable customers?

-In this project, we focus on RFM analysis.
-This type of analysis is used when historical data for existing customers is available.
-We encourage you to create your own Jupytor notebook and follow along.
-You can also download this notebook together with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
-Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).
+In this Project, we focus on RFM (Recency, Frequency, and Monetary value) analysis.
+This type of analysis is used when historical data for existing customers are available.
+We encourage you to create your own Jupytor Notebook and follow along.
+You can also download this Notebook together with any accompanying data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub Repository.
+Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual Notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

 <a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_06_RFM_Analysis&urlpath=tree%2FProject_06_RFM_Analysis%2Fp06_rfm_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>